 Award-winning Screenwriter and Novelist, a New York native, Bev attended Brooklyn College and Marymount College before beginning her screenwriting studies at the Gotham Writers Workshop.

 Bev's comedy screenplay Rent Money earned the Golden Palm Award for Best Screenplay at the 2012 Beverly Hills International Film Festival.
-Rent Money is about a an independent virgin bookkeeper working in the Radio and TV Barter business in Manhattan in 1965 who is focused on two goals.
+Rent Money is about an independent virgin bookkeeper working in the Radio and TV Barter business in Manhattan in 1965 who is focused on two goals.
 1. remain independent and pay her own rent.
 2. experience womanhood with a handsome neighbor.
 Stymied by society's changing rules during the sexual revolution, with courage and dignity, she reaches at least one of her goals successfully.

 Her other screenplays, a mix of family dramas, dramas and thrillers are all contest placed.